hako-mikan/sd-webui-cd-tuner/README.md

 5 0 0;0 5 5;0 0 -5;5 5 5
 ```
 indicates red, blue, yellow, and purple respectively.
 For color specifications, please refer to the table provided at the end.
+Error occurs when the number of colors is insufficient for the specified number of regions.
+For example, if you specify regions as `1,1,1` and the colors as `5,5,0;0,5,5` the number of colors will be insufficient, resulting in an error.
+If you do not want to apply any color changes, please input `0,0,0`.

 ### Map Stop Step/Strength
 Specify the number of steps for color correction and the intensity of the correction.
 Typically, it is Step 1-3, Strength 1, but it's also possible to extend the step count (e.g., 10) and decrease the strength (e.g., 0.5).